AdilsonAngelo/IF699-2020.3/ex1/readme.md

 ## Decision Tree Classifier

-Simple Decision Tree Classifier using Gini.
+Simple Decision Tree Classifier using Information Gain.
 Works only with the given [dataset](./data/play.csv)

 Output:
 ```